-Our program is tailored to help first through fifth grade students build reading, writing and researching skills by using the visual arts as the primary tool for learning.
+Our program is tailored to help K5 through fifth grade students build reading, writing and researching skills by using the visual arts as the primary tool for learning.
 SHARP Literacy is successful because it is a year-round program that can be fully integrated into school curriculum.
 Each lesson corresponds with Wisconsin state-mandated curriculum and is aligned with the Milwaukee Public School district’s Comprehensive Literacy Plan and the Common Core Standards.
-All materials are provided by SHARP Literacy and we work with participating teachers to plan each year, adjusting our programming to incorporate special initiatives.
+All materials are provided by SHARP Literacy and we work with participating teachers to plan each year, adjusting our programming to in special initiatives.

 - Teacher Summer Workshop (June)

 Many of our teachers, from those who are newer to SHARP to those who have been with the program for many years, gather each June to update our Student Workbooks and Teacher Guides.
 Together we review lesson plans for the upcoming school year.
 We introduce ideas for our special projects – a We Love to Learn Book or Mural.
 We gain a wealth of information from these educators during these workshops focused on creative writing and reading instruction, and they walk away with literacy strategies they can use across the curriculum.